orbitdb/field-manual/01_Tutorial/01_Basics.md

    [Function]
 > NPP.create()
 ```
 > **Note for the authors of this tutorial**: When I ran for the first time this code from a newly created folder `orbitdb-ch1`, the output is different from the subsequent runs.
-At first run, the output is not what is described in the tutoirial.
+At first run, the output is not what is described in the tutorial.
 It seems to come from the `ipfs init` command line and is like this
 > ```
 > Promise { <pending> }
 > > generating 2048-bit (rsa only) RSA keypair...